gmc-code/PC-algorithms/docs/flowcharts/flowcharts_introduction.rst

 ==========================

 | A flowchart is a visual diagram that illustrates the logical sequence of steps in an algorithm.
-| Different shapes and colors are used to represent specific instructions or decisions.
+| Different shapes and colours are used to represent specific instructions or decisions.

 The basic components of a flowchart are: